davidchiles/FireSnoop/readme.md

 An attempt to figure out the bluetooth protocol for FireChat.

-Requires a second device that supports BLE peripheral mode (another iOS device works).
+Requires a second device that supports BLE peripheral mode (another iOS device works) with FireChat installed.
 This app acts as a central for now.

 ## How-to Install